beesona/api-practical/README.md

 		- Typescript code issues; review the build output to determine if there are any code issues checked into the `feature` branch that might be causing issues.
 - [ ] Implement the Application Logic for the CRUD operations in the UsersManager.
 	- [ ] GetAll
+		- [ ] Implement an optional parameter that tells the method to sort and return the collection ordered alphabetically
 	- [ ] GetById
 	- [ ] Create
 	- [ ] Update
+	- [ ] CopyAddress (Copy the address of one user to another)
 	- [ ] Delete
 - [ ] Implement the router logic for the CRUD operations handled by the UsersManager.
 	- [ ] **GET** Users